jd-galvan/thumb-driver/README.md

 ![VideoGIF3]()

-This poject was made with Pygame and MediaPipe:
+This poject was made with Pygame, OpenCV and MediaPipe:

 ![](/static/images/pygame.png)
 ![](/static/images/opencv.png)